bastienFalcou/VideoScreenRecorder/README.md

 This implementation is based on alskipp's [GitHub repository](https://github.com/alskipp/ASScreenRecorder); see there for more details.

+## Add Unrecorded Views

+It is likely that you will want a "Stop" button that **will be seen on screen** by the user **while recording**, but that **will not be seen on the video** file generated.
+This is achieved by creating a new `UIWindow` and making it key window.

+This window will be passed as parameter of `startRecording(with:windowsToSkip:completion:)` and be skipped while recording the screen.
+See how to implement it in the **ScreenRecorder Example** application, file `StopVideoRecordingWindow` 👌

 ## License

 ScreenRecorder is available under the MIT license.
 See the LICENSE file for more info.